How To Take A Selfie

 Think about it, to use a remote shot and tripod creates distance between you and the medium, and the medium is integral to the selfie.
 In the selfie, the device that is taking the picture needs to be suggested to in the shot – it adds an intimacy rather than the voyeurism of a spectator photo, and you claim direct authorship of the selfie taken – and as discussed in step one, the smartphone is part and parcel of all this, not just for the camera but for the connectivity and the fast ability to share.

 Step Three: Composition

 It’s best if the shot is positioned to look downward with the subject looking up.
-There are of course, no rules, but this seems to a be the prevailing preference for all selfies taken.
+There are, of course, no rules, but this seems to be the prevailing preference for all selfies taken.
 This ‘Gaze’ (the dominant way of seeing) tells us a lot about a medium.

 In 1975, Laura Mulvey coined the expression ‘The Male Gaze’ in her study of classic Hollywood cinema.
 Mulvey understood that ‘a gaze’ is part of cinema which is not only that of the actors but also part of the medium of cinema itself.

 For example, in classic Hollywood cinema (and very much today), the man’s role in the film is the active one forwarding the story.
 Laura Mulvey explains, the male “controls the film fantasy and also emerges as the representative of power in a further sense: as the bearer of the look of the spectator”.
 As a result, men watch the film through the eyes of the male hero and woman are obliged to the same.

 We can see and analyse this in action through the work of Cindy Sherman’s ‘Untitled Film Stills’ (1977–80).
 In this photo series, Sherman set out to explore how we create ourselves and create our gender but in response to how the media has portrayed women as passive objects for male desire propagated through Hollywood press photos.

 Untitled Film Still #17 1978 – Cindy Sherman